khink/remi/README.md

 export PATH=$PATH:./node_modules/.bin/
 ```

 The tests take screenshots which are written to files in a `generated` directory.
-This will fail if the directory does not exist.
-So you should create it before the tests are run.

 Finally to run the tests: